The Wonders of MIMO

 Conclusion: Understanding MIMO

-For those willing and able to spend a little time getting a grasp on what MIMO is, how it works, and how it can be used to enhance cellular speeds - MIMO has the potential to double your cellular speeds.
+For those willing and able to spend a little time getting a grasp on what MIMO is, how it works, and how it can be used to enhance cellular speeds - MIMO has the potential to greatly increase your cellular speeds.

-Sometimes - all it takes is a willingness to defy common sense and try turning OFF your cellular booster.
+But for MIMO to work its magic, it takes a willingness to defy common sense and try turning OFF your cellular booster.

 The results might surprise you!